-The Hoover Mason Trestle is currently closed due to weather conditions.
-The scheduled tour will still be offered as the Rise and Fall of Bethlehem Steel until further notice.
+If the Hoover Mason Trestle is closed due to inclement weather, the Rise and Fall of Bethlehem Steel tour will take its place.

 The heart and soul of Bethlehem Steel, The Hoover Mason Trestle, is the closest you can get to the crucible of iron and steel making in America.
 Bethlehem Steel Corporation was a pioneer in steel production.
 Steel produced by Bethlehem Steel was used in the construction of some of American's greatest landmarks -- Golden Gate Bridge, George Washington Bridge, and the Chrysler Building in New York City.
 Additionally, structural members of the Empire State Building, Rockefeller Center, and the Hoover Dam, were made by Bethlehem Steel.
 While similar to the Highline in NYC, the Hoover Mason Trestle stands apart because it offers the only view into the American iron and steel industry, with platforms built at key vantage points that illustrate the magnitude of 100-ton fly wheels, huge ore cars and immense blast furnaces.
 While the furnaces sit idle today, the site has been reclaimed and visitors enjoy fabulous vistas of South Bethlehem, South Mountain, and St. Michael’s Cemetery which was captured in the famous photograph by Walker Evans in the 1930’s.